 1. Avoid Printing Emails and Web Pages

 Avoid printing emails and web pages unnecessarily.
 Instead, archive your emails and bookmark your web pages for easy reference.
-If you need to print web pages often, you can use the free GreenPrint software to remove unwanted pages before printing.
-Or adjust your page and printer settings to minimise the number of pages before printing.
+If you need to print web pages often, you can adjust your page and printer settings to minimise the number of pages before printing, for example, reducing the margins for your page or printing 2 pages on a piece of paper.
+You can also explore the use of software such as GreenPrint to reduce the printing of unwanted pages and images.

 Have you come across an email signature with a tree logo and the words ”Please consider the environment before printing this email”?
 This is a good way to remind the email recipient to think first before printing.
 Learn more about this signature and how to add it to your email.